Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

     * The `version` field MUST be `"2.0"`.
     * The `operation` field MUST be `"create"`.
     * A `didDocument` field MUST be present, containing the complete initial state of the DID Document.
 This document MUST include at least the `id` (matching the DID being created) and the initial `controller` property designating who controls this DID.
     * A `proof` field MUST be present.
 This proof, conforming to W3C Data Integrity specifications, MUST cryptographically verify the integrity of the message contents and provide authorization.
 The proof MUST be generated using the private key corresponding to the public key specified in the `proof.verificationMethod` field.
 This verification method MUST be associated with the `controller` designated within the `didDocument` payload of this same message.
-This confirms the initial controller's authorization for creating the DID.
+This proof demonstrates the controller invoking their capability (as indicated by the `proofPurpose`, typically `"capabilityInvocation"`) to authorize the creation of the DID.

 ### 3.1.2 Read (Resolve)